marinalimeira/markdown-cv/source/cv.md

 ### Experience with volunteer jobs

 - 2018: Coach at ClojureBridge São Paulo
 - 2017: Coach at Rails Girls São Paulo
 - 2016: Organizer of Rails Girls Maceió
 - 2016: Organizer and instructor at WoMakersCode Marathon - workshop to teach HTML/CSS to woman
 - 2015: Organizer of Rails Girls Maceió
-- 2015-2017: Volunteer at Mozilla, main focused on teaching the web and translating articles to pt-BR
+- 2015-2017: Volunteer at Mozilla, teaching the web and translating articles to pt-BR